ilios/user-guide/courses-and-sessions/sessions/independent-learning-module-ilm.md

 ![](../../.gitbook/assets/ilm\_screen2.png)

-After the "Ischemic Injury 06/25/2020 10:00 AM" Session gets selected, it can be attached to the ILM.&#x20;
+After the "Ischemic Injury 06/25/2020 10:00 AM" Session gets selected, it can be attached to the ILM.

 **NOTE**: The first offering date is included in the grid to make it easier to select the correct Session.